How to edit or void sales invoices

 • The transaction date is the allocation date

-• Unallocating one invoice and credit note does not affect other allocations
+• Unallocating one invoice and credit note doesn’t affect other allocations

 Reversing an invoice paid with a credit note (included on a tax return)